loning/the-phys/docs/psi-structum/book-1-collapse-ontology/volume-01/chapter-004-vector-systems.md

 This follows from the infinite golden binary representation.

-## Applications to Physics
+## Connection to Physical Structure

-The unitless golden vector space explains:
+The unitless golden vector space provides the mathematical foundation for:
-- Why physical laws are dimensionally consistent
+- Dimensionless structural relationships that manifest as physical laws
-- The origin of gauge invariance
+- The discrete (binary) nature underlying continuous phenomena
-- The discrete/continuous duality of nature
+- The self-similar patterns observed in nature

+Note: Specific physical applications require further derivation from the collapse dynamics established in the foundations.

 ## Advanced Structures